 Visual content often requires more of a cash investment than written content – that’s just the reality.
-So here’s my advice to you: start with written content and scale/evolve from there if needed or wanted by your audience.
+So here’s my advice to you as you continue to fine tune your content marketing strategy: start with written content, like a blog post, and scale/evolve from there if needed or wanted by your audience.

 12. 60% of the most effective B2C marketers have a documented content strategy.
 (Source: CMI)

 Earlier we saw how a documented strategy helps small businesses replicate proven strategies and win.
 It’s the same for B2C marketers.